cities

 One of the Dachau camp's survivors, Eugen Kogon, said, 'Dachau - the meaning of this name cannot be erased from German history.
 It stands for concentration camps built by the nazis in their territory.'

-Besides Jews, other ethnic groups (Roma and Sinti), disabled, homosexual, Jehovah's Witnesses, non-conformists and other "unfit" for the new Germany people joined the camp.
+Besides Jews, other ethnic groups (Roma and Sinti), disabled, homosexuals, Jehovah's Witnesses, non-conformists and other "unfit" for the new German people joined the camp.
 During its 12 years of existence, over 200,000 people were imprisoned and over 41,000 people died in Dachau.

 Although it's mentally hard to visit Dachau or similar sites (Auschwitz, Buchenwald, etc.), I believe everyone, and not just Germans and Jews, should visit them at least once.
 The goal is, obviously, to mourn those who suffered and died, but also to learn the history to ensure it will not be allowed again.